 Welcome! Добро пожаловать!

 The future of U.S. – Russian relations depends to a great extent upon mutual understanding of each other’s concerns and priorities.
 It is imperative that the next generation of U.S. specialists on Russia and Eurasia learn not only from Western discourse but directly from leading experts on Russia and Eurasia from the Russian Federation and other post-Soviet states.
-The Monterey Institute’s Graduate Learning Initiative in Russian Studies represents an important first step in providing this educational opportunity.
+The Graduate Initiative in Russian Studies at the Middlebury Institute of International Studies represents an important step in providing this educational opportunity.

-The Graduate Initiative in Russian Studies is generously funded by the Carnegie Corporation of New York.
+The Graduate Initiative in Russian Studies is funded by the Carnegie Corporation of New York.